GiantSpaceRobot/tsRNAsearch/README.md

 tsRNAsearch_DE.sh -g mouse -d ExampleData/ -e additional-files/Example_ExperimentLayout.csv -o MyResults -t 1
 ```

-On finishing the run, search for files in *MyResults/Plots/* to confirm completion of tsRNAsearch run.
+On finishing the run, the file MyResults/Results-Summary.txt will be generated, summarising the results from the run.

 ## More Information
 #### ncRNA identification methods: